 I was calmer, I wiped my face and said, “Yes, and we still need to visit your parents.”
 I bent over my Dad, and kiss his forehead.
 “Good night Dad.
 I love you, even if you don't know I'm here, I always will.”

 I'd never seen Luna like this before.
-Sure she's been worried but she's always had the little skip in her step, and spacy look in her eyes.
-Now, there was no skipping, and although she had a spacy look, it was the saddest, hurt look I'd ever seen.
-There was nothing I could do about it either, but I held her hand, and walked in silence with her.
+Sure she's been worried but she always had the little skip in her step, and spacy look in her eyes.
+Now, there was no skipping, and although she had a spacy look, it was the saddest, most hurt look I'd ever seen.
+There was nothing I could do about it either, so I held her hand and walked in silence with her.
 I winced slightly, we were going to visit my parents next; how much more was there that I could do?
-Somehow though, with everything she was going through, she still eased the dull pain in my heart whenever I visited my parents.
-I thought this time would be especially hard.
-I know it was near impossible, but I wanted them to recognize me, and have proud looks on their faces.
-I've gotten that from everyone, except them.
+Somehow though, with everything she was going through, she still eased the dull pain in my heart as I walked to the room to visit my parents.
+I thought ‘this time would be especially hard.
+I know it’s near impossible, but I want them to recognize me, and have proud looks on their faces.
+I've gotten that from everyone, except them.’

 We both dimly registered the Healer in charge and made our way over to my parents.
 They were both sleeping.
 It made it a little easier for me to talk to them this way without them asking for more Droobles Best Blowing Gum.

-In a low voice that sounded tired I said, “Hey Mum, Dad.
+In a low, tired voice I said, “Hey Mum, Dad.
 I just wanted to tell you that so much has happened since I've seen you.
 Voldemort's gone.
 And so is Bellatrix LeStrange.”
-It was still so surreal to me that these two statements were the truth, that neither people could hurt anyone ever again.
+It was still so surreal to me that these two statements were the truth.
+Neither of these people could hurt anyone ever again.

-I felt stronger as I continued, “According to Harry, he said I helped defeat him, but all I did was cut off the head of his snake.
+I felt stronger and continued, “According to Harry, he said I helped defeat him, but all I did was cut off the head of his snake.
 Maybe it was just really protective of him.
 I don't know.
-The thing is there are so many other people gone now.
-It's all been so different all I feel like doing is absolutely nothing.
-This whole year has been nuts.”
+The thing is there are so many other people just… gone… It's all been so different.
+All I feel like doing is absolutely nothing.
+This whole year has been mental.”

 Luna squeezed my hand slightly and it snapped me out of it enough for me to realize I had tears on my face.
 Frustrated, I impatiently wiped them away.
 It happened too often and they've never helped me recover who I lost before.
 Why should they now?

-Her voice muffled in my chest, she said, “Well, most of my stuff is all back at Hogwarts.
+She shrugged, her voice was slightly muffled against my chest, “Well, most of my stuff is all back at Hogwarts.
 I heard nothing's left over at my house.
 Just a pile of rubble...”

-My face flushed a little, but I asked, “Why don't you stay with me and Gram?
+Even as I felt a knot in my stomach at the state of her home, a short term solution came to me.
+I couldn’t help but blush a little, I asked, “Why don't you stay with me and Gram?
 Tonight at least.
 You don't want to travel all the way back to Hogwarts tonight right?”

 She stepped back and looked at me gratefully, “I am really tired.
 I don't want to fall asleep with all the nightmares I've been having, but I don't think I really have a choice.”

-I shook my head, “Don't worry about that, Gram always has a stock of Calming Drought just in case.
+I shook my head, “You could always ask Madam Pomfrey for some but, Gram always has a stock of Calming Drought too.
 Especially nowadays.”

 Luna’s smile was a little more like herself as she said, “Well then, thanks Neville.
 That'd be wonderful.
 She wouldn't mind me over?”